VeritasSoftware/xUnit-Addons/README.md

 To solve this problem, I have created custom xUnit attributes.

+These attributes allow you to **run specific code asynchronously before a specific test or group of tests**.

 There is an interface your specific Test has to implement.

 ```csharp